SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     and the third package contains a new experimental package that is designed to make it easier to export models to ONNX.

 2. Let's start out with converting a model to ONNX.
-The following code snippets shows how to export a Pytorch model to ONNX.
+The following code snippets shows how to export a PyTorch model to ONNX.

-    === "Pytorch => 2.0"
+    === "PyTorch => 2.0"

         ```python
         import torch